Hongwei-L/OpenXR_Dev/Readme.md

 Before your own application can run with Lenovo OpenXR runtime，it should be signed with a system trusted certificate.
 You should obtain the certificate from known CA.

-For test purpose, you can use the root certificate mentioned in "Try with the prebuilt binary".
-The password  is "123456" for the [private key](./sample_bin/root.pvk) provided， which is needed when you sign with the [signcode.exe](./sample_bin/signcode.exe).
+For test purpose, you can use the root certificate mentioned in "Try with the prebuilt binary"，Double click the [signcode.exe](./sample_bin/signcode.exe) and follow the wizard.
+In the step of "Signing Options" should choose the "Custom".
+In the step of "Signature Certificate" choose the [root.spc](./sample_bin/root.spc);In the step of "Private Key" choose the [root.pvk](./sample_bin/root.pvk).
+The password  is "123456" for the [private key](./sample_bin/root.pvk)

-**Notice**: You **should not** use the certificate to sign your application for publish purpose.
+**Notice**: You **SHOULD NOT** use the certificate to sign your application for publish purpose.

 ## Components in PCAR version
 - **Lenovo XR Shell** Application manages to allow user start/stop openXR based application.
 To make your own app appear here, you should use add a register item.
 Here is an example solution for how to do it  .[2DLauncher_config.zip](./2DLauncher_Config.zip)